istio/istio.io/content/docs/setup/kubernetes/multicluster-install/vpn/index.md

 ## Uninstalling

 You must uninstall remote clusters using the same method you used to install them.
-Use eithter `kubectl and Helm` or `Tiller and Helm` as appropriate.
+Use either `kubectl and Helm` or `Tiller and Helm` as appropriate.

 ### Use `kubectl` to uninstall the remote cluster